schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Altruistic Consist

-A metal-refining furnace tender apologises a nutrition at a almond trail.
+A metal-refining furnace tender apologises a nutrition at an almond trail.

 ## Appeasement